Harikapenjerla/Market-Segmentation-Analysis----E-commerce-data/README.md

 ## Note:
-Time series forecasting is done in python <br />
+Time series forecasting is done in python, filename as TimeSeries Forecasting.ipynb and TimeSeries Forecasting.html <br />
-Customer Segmentation Using RFM values and K-Means is done in R <br />
+Customer Segmentation Using RFM values and K-Means is done in R, filename as Clustering.R and Clustering.html <br />
-Dashboards in tableau.
+Dashboards in tableau, filename as Clustering.twb, Geospatial Analysis.twbx.

 Please let me know any suggestions.TIA.